cilogon/access-identity/devguide.md

 Once a user has logged in to ACCESS in their web browser, they should not be prompted again for their password or Duo MFA for **18 hours**.

 ACCESS uses an `access_ci_sso` cookie as a hint to indicate that a user has logged in to ACCESS.
+Additionally, ACCESS uses the absence of the `access_ci_sso` cookie as a hint to indicate that a user has logged out of ACCESS.
 The cookie has access permissions for any subdomain under access-ci.org.
 ACCESS sites set the cookie upon successful login and clear the cookie on logout.
 The cookie has an 18 hour lifetime to match the ACCESS SSO session length.